20 May 2025

 Category

-A recent Massey University survey of retirement spending shows that the government superannuation will not be enough for even a basic ‘No Frills’ retirement.
+The survey highlights that the government-provided NZ Super won’t be enough for even a basic ‘No Frills’ retirement.
 And this really is ‘No Frills’ – with little money for luxuries or emergencies.
 For a more comfortable retirement, you’ll need to save more.
-Understanding the kind of retirement you want is the first step to achieving your retirement goals.
+Understanding the kind of retirement you want, is the first step to achieving your retirement goals.

 How much do you need in retirement?